Nicola Nanni

+Early life

+Nanni was born in Borgo Maggiore.

 Club career

 In July 2016, Nanni joined Cesena from San Marino Calcio for his first move outside of his homeland.

 He signed a 5-year deal for Crotone of Serie B on 3 August 2018.
 Three days later he made his professional debut during a 4–0 victory against Giana Erminio in the 2018–19 Coppa Italia.
 On 29 August 2019, he joined Monopoli on loan.

 Nanni received the 2019 San Marino Golden Boy Award, an honour given to the best San Marino footballer under the age of 23.

 On 23 September 2020, he returned to Cesena on loan.
 Nanni was loaned out again, this time to Lucchese 1905 of Serie C, in August 2021 for the 2021–22 season.

 On 15 July 2022, Nanni signed a two-year contract with Olbia in Serie C.

+On 6 September 2024, Nanni joined Serie C club Torres.

 International career

 Nanni made his senior national team debut on 15 November 2018 in a 2018–19 UEFA Nations League D match against Moldova.

 He scored his first senior international goal on 5 September 2021 in a 2022 FIFA World Cup qualification match against Poland.
 Though San Marino ultimately lost 7–1, Nanni's goal was his nation's first home goal in World Cup qualification in eight years.

+On 15 November 2024, during a 2024–25 UEFA Nations League D game against Gibraltar, he scored his second goal (on a penalty) with San Marino, an equalizer which enabled his country to draw against Gibraltar 1-1, thus becoming the fourth Sammarinese ever to score more than one goal after Andy Selva, Manuel Marani and Filippo Berardi.